 Cervena Tabulka Restaurant

-Another one of the city’s hidden gems, Cervena Tabulka Restaurant is located just ten minutes from the Old Town Square.
-This restaurant offers a cozy feel thanks to several small rooms that are each furnished in their own theme.
+Another one of the city’s hidden gems, Cervena Tabulka Restaurant, is located just ten minutes from Old Town Square.
+This restaurant offers a cosy feel thanks to several small rooms that are each furnished in their own theme.

-Cervena Tabulka is fabulous no matter what season it is.
-In the winter, a roaring fire will contribute to the cozy feeling, while in the summer months, there is the option of having your meal in the adjacent garden courtyard.
+Cervena Tabulka is fabulous, no matter what season it is.
+In the winter, a roaring fire will contribute to the cosy feeling, while in the summer months, there is the option of having your meal in the adjacent garden courtyard.